Painful Equipment

 • Preventing the obstruction of horses' airways, which limits oxygenation and therefore reduces athletic abilities.

-Horses often attempt to get their tongue above the bit during racing to relieve themselves from extreme pain in their mouth when jockeys won’t release the reins during racing57.
+Horses often attempt to get their tongue above the bit during racing to relieve themselves from extreme pain in their mouth when jockeys won't release the reins during racing.

 A horse having their tongue tied.
 Source: Horse and People Magazine

-Tongue ties are understood to be fitted on horses prior to leaving the stables to race, and said to be left on horses for up to 30 minutes during training and 20 minutes during racing58.
+Tongue ties are fitted on horses prior to leaving the stables to race, and can be put on a horse up to 30 minutes before a race.

-72% of trainers have been found to use tongue ties on their horses, and over 30% of horses have been fitted with a tongue tie in at least one race59.
-84% of horses that have had a tongue tie applied once will have them fitted ongoing60.
+72% of trainers have been found to use tongue-ties on their horses, and over 30% of horses have been fitted with a tongue tie in at least one race.
+Once a tongue-tie has been use on a horse once, it will be used in 84% of their subsequent races.

 • Horses show signs of stress, pain and anxiety